 Wine + Market

-We deviated from beer for a few to check out the new cidery in town Pivot.
+We deviated from beer for a few to check out Pivot Brewing, the new cidery in town.
 Unfortunately, when we got there, they were sold out of their own ciders but they had several others from Country Boy and Rhinegheist on tap.
-I'm not a big cider drinker so I ordered a few samples to accompany our beer cheese and baguette.
-My fav was the dry-hopped cider from Rhinegeist, not sweet with a hint of apple.
+Cider is typically too sweet for me but I was pleased to see plenty of styles with varying sweetness.
+We got a couple of flights to accompany our beer cheese and baguette.
+My fav was the dry-hopped cider from Rhinegeist; it wasn’t sweet but had a juicy hint of apple.
 Pivot plans on brewing beer in their space eventually, so it looks like I'll have to make another visit down the road.

 Mirror Twin Brewing

 Another newbie on the scene, Mirror Twin Brewing was packed that Saturday night.
+The name and concept of Mirror Twin originated from head brewer Derek Defranco, who has an actual mirror twin.
+The brewery takes some of their flagship beers and twins them by changing just one ingredient.
+Try the twins side by side in 8oz glasses for the price of one and see if you can tell the difference.
 They have a big beer hall-style space with twinkle lights throughout and I'm thinking a nice patio when the weather cooperates.
-Mirror Twin partnered with their favorite local food truck, the Rolling Oven which specializes in wood fired pies.
-We weren't quite hungry enough for pizza at the time but enjoyed a tasty brown ale.
+That night Mirror Twin partnered with their favorite local food truck, the Rolling Oven which specializes in wood fired pies.
+We weren't quite hungry enough for pizza at the time but I tried the twin brown ales.

 West Sixth Green Room

 After a few appetizers and a little SEC football at Drake's we decided on a night cap near our hotel.
-Just a few doors down from the 21c is West Sixth's new tap room and future nano-brewery called the Green Room.
-They have a curated tap list of West Sixth beers and will eventually offer some small batch experimental beers made on site.
-Can't wait to see what they're brewing next time I'm in town!
+Just a few doors down from the 21c is West Sixth's new tap room and nano-brewery called the Green Room.
+They have a curated tap list of West Sixth beers and offer some small batch experimental beers made on site.
+They had just opened during our visit so they didn’t have any small batch beers ready at the time so a return visit will be necessary!
 We pretty much had the place to ourselves and caught the tail end of the UGA vs Kentucky game while sipping on their barrel aged brown to finish off the night.